konrads/spark-etl/README.md

 run.sh -Denv.path=some_path validate-remote
 ```

-Run extract and transform validations on the cluster:
+Run extract and transform validations on the cluster.
+The following will fail *only* if any of the return set rows contains a `false`:
 ```
 run.sh -Denv.path=some_path extract-check
 run.sh -Denv.path=some_path transform-check